 Revolutionary Girl Utena, while not having any real royalty among its cast, thoroughly explores the stereotype and one of the main plotlines focuses on the titular protagonist trying to decide whether she wants to become "a princess" or "a prince".
 The series is also famous for postulating that all girls are princesses but there aren't enough princes for everyone.

-In an odd twist, the princess was a typical cute, mostly useless Distressed Damsel... and the mascot creature.
+In an odd twist, the princess was a typical cute, mostly useless Damsel in Distress... and the mascot creature.
 Hikari from season two, however, filled this role more traditionally, despite being (somewhat) a Queen.

 In The Movie of Yes!
 Pretty Cure 5, the girls and the mascots visit "Princess Land", a theme park where the female patrons all get to wear ballgowns and pretend they're princesses.
 As you would expect, it seems to be a very popular place.